What sort of weather conditions can you fly in?

 The two main limiting factors for the SkyMotion Video drones are wind and precipitation.
 At the time of this writing, we follow these guidelines.

-First, for safety reasons we do not fly our system in winds exceeding 26km/h.
-For smoothest results we generally recommend flying in winds of 15km/h or less.
+First, for safety reasons involved when operating near actors, we do not fly our larger systems in winds exceeding 26km/h, and our smaller systems in winds exceeding 32km/h.

 How long can you fly?